 Both fiberglass shingles and clay shingles can be a strong choice when looking for a roof that can handle high winds.
-When installed properly, several options can be rated at 150 miles an hour.
+When installed properly, several options are rated at 150 miles an hour.
 However, these options can have drawbacks.
 For examples, winds can damage clay shingles, or they can break off during high winds and become dangerous projectiles.

 For overall durability, metal roofing is one of the best roofing materials to consistently sustain high winds for the duration of the life of the roof.
 Metal roofing has less seams and overlaps than other roof options.
 In addition, it has fewer places for wind and water to get underneath the roof, making it a great option for high-wind or tornado prone areas.
 Most metal roofs are rated at 150 miles per hour.

-Best roof shape for high wind storms?
+What is the best roof shape for high wind storms?

 How is your roof holding up to high wind storms?